jamesstephenbrown/NFTCreator/README.md

 Run the Combine.mjs script to output tri-tone images: node Combine.mjs tri

-If you would like them to be ordered randomly (with a random number at the front of the file name) add 'rand' to the terminal command: node Combine.mjs tri rand
+If you would like them to be ordered randomly (with a random number at the front of the file name) add 'randomise' to the terminal command: node Combine.mjs tri randomise

 That's it, enjoy.